 Select design controls compatible with the context (see Chapter 1103).

-Formulate and evaluate potential alternatives that resolve the baseline need for the selected context and design controls (see Chapter 1104).
+Formulate and evaluate potential alternatives including TSMO strategies that resolve the baseline need for the selected context and design controls (see Chapter 1104).

 Select design elements that will be included in the alternatives (see Chapter 1105).